NiklasVesper/ImagingCytometryTools/README.md

 <h3 align="left">ImagingCytometryTools</h3>

-The key problem of multiplex tissue imaging data analysis is the segmentation of cells.
+A key problem of multiplex tissue imaging data analysis is the segmentation of cells.
 Generalist segmentation algorithms like Cellpose and Deepcell significantly improved on that, but these algorithms only allow cellular and/or nuclear segmentation that are independent from each other.